OUR TEAM

 She/Her

-As Director and co-founder of ILRU, Dr. Val Napoleon is responsible for the vision and direction of ILRU, and bridging the work of ILRU with University of Victoria’s Faculty of Law and beyond through teaching, writing and public engagement.
+Val Napoleon is from northeast British Columbia (Treaty 8) and a member of Saulteau First Nation.
+She is also an adopted member of the Gitanyow (Gitksan) House of Luuxhon, Ganada (Frog) Clan.
+As Director and co-founder of ILRU, Val is responsible for the vision and direction of ILRU, and bridging the work of ILRU with University of Victoria’s Faculty of Law and beyond through teaching, writing and public engagement.
 She is also a principal investigator on ILRU’s projects.

 Associate Director: Dr. Rebecca Johnson